sics-iot/sicsthsense/engine/README.md

 There should now be an HTTP server running on port 8080.
 Visiting this with a web browser should confirm it.
 From here you may authenticate using OpenID or a username/password combination.

+SSL
+===

+The keysotre server.key is merely a placeholder (everyone should not use the same keystore).
+It protected with the pass phrase “password”.
+You should create a new keystore before production deployment, probably with a command such as: openssl genrsa -des3 -out server.key 1024